 Every year (in theory) the Rodmell Stage Company produces a pantomime which has become Rodmell’s cultural highlight of the year.
-Read about recent productions below, and if you still want to be part of the next show, get in touch with Director Paul Mellor.
+We have recently received the following news from the organisers, who tell us:

 The Stage Company is a charitable enterprise.
 If you’d like to know how it has distributed its massive revenues over the years, please click HERE

 Jack & the Beanstalk reached new heights!
 (Time Out)

 Now that’s entertainment!
 (Evening Standard)

 A GIANT of a Panto (Telegraph)

 A village show…outstanding in its field (Parish Pump)

 ◊ ◊ ◊ ◊ ◊ ◊ ◊ ◊ ◊ ◊ ◊ ◊

 Another year, another Panto – but this time under new Direction in the person of Spencer Prosser, better known to locals for his cricketing skills and now for his impenetrable Brummie accent.
 This year’s offering was Jack and the Beanstalk, a rather convoluted tale involving two (at least) young lovers, an unsavoury toff, some impoverished peasants, a cow, two conmen, a goose, a golden egg, a ghost and a giant.
 The plot was in the best traditions of pantomime, i.e pretty similar to all other pantomime plots, as were the characters, who, in the best traditions of Rodmell were mostly played by the usual village suspects.
 As usual the component parts were all loosely connected by a series of fearful jokes.